Contact SalesLog in

 5. Interpret the result: Compare the obtained p-value with your chosen significance level (commonly 0.05).
 If the p-value is less than the significance level, you reject the null hypothesis and conclude that there’s a significant association between the variables.
 Otherwise, you fail to reject the null hypothesis.

-Related reading: How to analyze survey data
+Related reading: How to analyse survey data

-Some people believe that a p-value of 0.05 means there is a 95% chance the test hypothesis is true and a 5% chance it is false.
+Some people believe that a p-value of 0.05 means there is a 95% chance that the test hypothesis is true and a 5% chance that it is false.
 This is a misinterpretation of the p-value.

 P-values indicate the likelihood of observing the data, assuming the null hypothesis is true.
 They are not direct measures of the probability of hypotheses being true or false.